River Camp FAQs

 - We will have a touch-free infrared forehead thermometer at camp for use in the event that any camper is exhibiting symptoms of fever.
 If your camper shows respiratory symptoms while at camp or has a temperature reading over 100.4°F, you will be contacted and need to pick your camper up in a timely fashion (within an hour).

 - Each child should be sent with a mask.
 We will not be asking campers or staff to wear masks for the entire camp day, but each individual at camp should have a mask to have on hand in case of any situation where close proximity to others is unavoidable.
 Drop-off and pick-up staff will wear masks during those times.

 - Each group will include up to 9 campers, 1 Junior Leader, and 1 Counselor.
 Groups will remain together during the camp day, and interaction with other groups will be limited.

 - The daily schedule, games, and activities have been modified to accommodate distancing between campers and increased materials sanitization between uses, or enough materials for each group to have their own set.

 - Hand washing and hand sanitization will become group activities that are scheduled into the camp day.

-- There will be one extra staff member on site at all times whose primary role it is to assist with the continued disinfection of all high contact points, restrooms, and activity materials.
+- There will be one extra staff member on-site at all times whose primary role is to assist with the continued disinfection of all high contact points, restrooms, and activity materials.